azra316/social-links-profile/readme.md

 This project helped me practice:

-- Using **CSS custom properties** to create a consistent design system with variables like colors and spacing.
+- Using **CSS custom properties** to create a consistent design system with variables like colors.
 - Implementing **responsive layouts** using media queries.
-- Enhancing user experience by adding **hover states** and **focus states** to buttons and links.
+- Enhancing user experience by adding **hover states** and **focus states** to buttons.
-- Styling buttons and links with interactive behaviors (e.g., `cursor: pointer` and hover color transitions).
+- Styling buttons and links with interactive behaviors (e.g., `cursor: pointer` and hover color transition).

 ### Useful resources